lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 * Strong user/developer divide

 Note:
-The omnious, fucking desktop metaphor and the violent real abstraction of the desktop.
+The omnious, fucking desktop metaphor as part of the violent real abstraction of the desktop.

 ---